Gym Rules & Child Policy

 ALASKA GYM RULES & CHILD POLICY

-• Anyone climbing, bouldering or belaying must have participated in a gym orientation and be certified by Alaska Rock Gym staff to belay, lead belay or lead climb.
+• Anyone climbing, bouldering, or belaying must have participated in a gym orientation and be certified by Alaska Rock Gym staff to belay, lead belay or lead climb.

 • Climbers must use a UIAA approved harness and belay device.
 All equipment must be used in accordance with the manufacturer’s instructions.